NASA-AMMOS/MMGIS/README.md

 ### Test

 1. Run `npm run test`
-   _Note:_ Jest has just been added in v2.0.0 and test suites are still very limited
+   _Note:_ Jest has just been added in v2.0.0 and test suites are still very limited.
+There is strong interest to move to Playwright.

 ---